engeir/hack-md-notes/volcano-papers.md

   1. Divide the loading by $1.5\times 10^{14}\,\mathrm{Tg}$ to obtain optical depth
   2. Multiply optical depth by $20$ to obtain the radiative forcing in $\mathrm{W/m^2}$

-### 2009 — Timmreck et al.: Limited temperature response to the very large {AD} 1258 volcanic eruption
+### 2009 — Timmreck et al.: Limited temperature response to the very large AD 1258 volcanic eruption

 > DOI: [10.1029/2009GL040083](https://doi.org/10.1029/2009GL040083)